BurgerWu/Covid19_Django_Webapp/README.md

 In our previous repo <a href='https://github.com/BurgerWu/airflow_covid19_tw'>airflow_covid19_tw</a>, we processed data acquired from Taiwanese Center of Disease Control(CDC) and National Center for High-performance Computing (NCHC) and stored it in MySQL database.
 But we want to do more than that.
 Therefore, in this project, we will visualized the data with the help of web development framework.

 ## Introduction
 This repo is for the web deployment part of Covid19 dashboard project.
 You may check the airflow, that is, data acquisition and processing part, in another repo called <a href='https://github.com/BurgerWu/airflow_covid19_tw'>airflow_covid19_tw</a>.
 In this project, we would like to demonstrate the data we acquire from Taiwanese government using Django framework.
 This repo provides localhost version code, you are welcome to replicate the web page on your own host.
-In the late section, I will provide steps to local deployment.
+In the late section, I will provide steps to local deployment.<br>
+***Now docker-compose version integration of the two projects is available at this <a href='https://github.com/BurgerWu/Covid19_Taiwan_Dashboard_Docker_Compose'>repository</a>.***

 ## Packages Used
 Some key packages and version are located within requirements.txt.
 Below shows critical packages and their function in this project